The Industry Benchmark for Networked AV Products

 Audio over IP

-They added 472 new products in the past 12 months.
-That’s two new products every working day.
+They added 410 new products in the past 12 months.
 This is more growth than all other protocols combined.
+46 manufacturers shipped Dante products for the first time.

 Our totals for AES67 compatible products work across Dante, RAVENNA, Livewire+, Wheatnet and a few that are ‘raw’ AES67 compatible.
 We can’t be entirely confident of the AES67 total because not all Dante solutions support AES67 and we don’t precisely know how Dante has been adopted into every product.
 We are working to get better information on that.
 However, the vast majority of AES67 products achieve that compatibility using Dante.